 Moulin Rouge! tells the story of Christian, a British writer, that moves to Paris to become part of the Bohemian circles.
-There he accidentally meets Satine, a courtesan at the Moulin Rouge and falls madly in love with her.
-But she's not free to love him back, because she is "sold" to a rich duke who is going to pay for the Moulin Rouge to become a real theater.
-So Christian manages to land the role of play writer for their first play and so continue his affair with her.
+There he accidentally meets Satine, a courtesan at the Moulin Rouge, and falls madly in love with her.
+But she's not free to love him back because she is "sold" to a rich duke who is going to pay for the Moulin Rouge to become a real theater.
+So Christian manages to land the role of play writer for their first play and so is able to continue his affair with her.
 And shenanigans ensue.
-You really don't need me to tell you what this movie is about, you all know; it's a loose campy and kitsch adaptation of the The Lady of the Camellias by Alexander Dumas fils.
+You really don't need me to tell you what this movie is about, you all know; it's a loose campy and kitsch adaptation of The Lady of the Camellias by Alexander Dumas fils.

 Why Kitsch you say?
 Well, sentimental and melodramatic story?
 Check.
 Exaggerated and over the top approach?
 Check.
 Gaudy Visuals?
 Check.
 Appropriation of other culture's aesthetics?
 Check.
 Using and abusing popular culture visuals and icons?
 Check.
 It's the perfect Kitsch recipe.

-That was achieved thanks to a lot of different elements: photography, production design, acting, story... and of course, Costume Design, which is what we'll be focussing on here.
+That was achieved thanks to a lot of different elements: photography, production design, acting, story... and of course, Costume Design, which is what I'll be focussing on here.

 THE COSTUME DESIGN

-Baz Luhrman's style owns as much to him and his creativity as it does to Catherine Martin, the woman behind is all.
+Baz Luhrman's style owes as much to him and his creativity as it does to Catherine Martin, the woman behind it all.
 Who?
 That's what many of you will be asking and, unfortunately, it comes as no surprise.
 So it's time to mend that.

 She's the creator in the shadows.
-She is both the wife and recurrent collaborator of the director, and by recurrent we mean that she has worked in all his movies, from 1992's Strictly Ballroom to this year's The Get Down.
-She has acted as both Production Design and Costume Design for him throughout the years, and has received plenty of nominations because of it (having won many of those).
-So, in my opinion, she's as responsible of consolidating such particular style as he is.
+She is both the wife and recurrent collaborator of the director, and by recurrent I mean that she has worked in all his movies, from 1992's Strictly Ballroom to this year's The Get Down.
+She has acted as both Production Design and Costume Design for him throughout the years and has received plenty of nominations because of it (having won many of those).
+So, in my opinion, she's as responsible for consolidating such particular style as he is.